vorostamas/smarthome/docs/camera.md

     name: Garage Camera
 ```

-After making changes, restart the Home Assistant, and if everything runs as expected, have fun!
+After making changes, restart the Home Assistant, and if everything runs as expected, enjoy!
+If not, google is your best friend!